wearefine/fae/docs/features/filtering.md

 The `fae_paginate` helper can be called anywhere and will return correct links to paginate `@items`, given `@items` is an ActiveRecord collection.
 However, directly under the table is where our CSS supports it.
 Other places may need additional CSS.

-### Customize items per page
+### Enable Pagination and Customize items per page

+Pagination is disabled by default.
 Pagination in Fae defaults to 25 items per page, but that can be customize in Fae's initializer:

 ```ruby
 # config/initializers/fae.rb